 All academic staff have access to an online training course through Moodle.
 This will appear on your Moodle site under the heading 'University Learning and Teaching Resources' in the 'Miscellaneous' section.
 You can access this at any time for suggestions on how to develop a range of different teaching and learning activities.

 The University has identified a range of new technologies which tutors may be interested in using in their practice.
 We have built up a number of guidance notes, examples of good practice and signposts to online resources.
-The guides currently available are:
+The guides currently available are on our Learning Technologies and Teaching Technologies pages.

 We have also set up a ever evolving list of links to other online resources for Learning and Teaching.